 Getting around Barcelona:

-Barcelona and its metropolitan area have a wide range of public transport and sightseeing transport options.
+Barcelona and its metropolitan area have a wide range of public transport options.

 Metro, tram and bus are the quickest, simplest and most convenient way of getting around Barcelona.
 Please click below to find a map of the metro lines in Barcelona.